Eyoatam/Eyoatam/README.md

 ### Hi there 👋

-I'am [Eyoatam](https://www.gitub.com/eyoatam), a 15 year old developer, I like learning new things and building stuffs for fun,
+I'am [Eyoatam](https://www.gitub.com/eyoatam), a 15 year old developer, I like learning new things that improve my skills and building stuffs for fun,

 - 🌱 I'm currently learning Vue.js.